 - This wavelength is usually 1310nm or 1550nm.

 - You would think that this limits its capabilities of transferring more data.
-But single mode optical fibers are much better than multimode optical fibers as they have more bandwidth and experience less losses.
+But single mode optical fibers are much better than multimode optical fibers as they have more bandwidth and experience fewer losses.
 So the speed is unmatched.

 - An obvious disadvantage of single mode fiber is that they are hard to couple.